greenbone/gvm-libs/README.md

 need to be discussed with the development team via the [issues section at github](https://github.com/greenbone/gvm-libs/issues) first.

+### Code style and formatting

+Before creating a pull request, it is recommended to run the following command:

+    make format

+This reformats the new code to ensure that it follows the code style and formatting guidelines.

+### Static code analysis with the Clang Static Analyzer

+If you want to use the Clang Static Analyzer (http://clang-analyzer.llvm.org/) to do a static code analysis, you can do so by prefixing the configuration and build commands with `scan-build`:

+    scan-build cmake ..
+    scan-build make

+The tool will provide a hint on how to launch a web browser with the results.

+It is recommended to do this analysis in a separate, empty build directory and to empty the build directory before `scan-build` call.

 ## License

 Copyright (C) 2009-2019 [Greenbone Networks GmbH](https://www.greenbone.net/)